Fraccs/ansible-playbooks/README.md

 ## Disclaimer

-> Some roles contain my personal information (name, email..).
+> Some roles contain my personal information (name, email, user..).
 If you wish to use those playbooks make sure to match yor personal information first.

 ## Get Started